פרשת שמות

 v.
 21 God Hardens Pharaoh’s Heart “The LORD said to Moses, ‘When you go back to Egypt see that you perform before Pharaoh all the wonders which I have put in your power; but I will harden his heart so that he will not let the people go.’”

 "This does not mean that God made Pharaoh sinful.
-For God to make it impossible for a man to obey Him, and then punish him for his disobedience, would be both unjust and contrary to the fundamental belief in Freedom of the Will.
+For God to make it impossible for a man to obey Him, and then punish him for his disobedience, would be both unjust and contrary to the fundamental belief in Freedom of the Will.“Moses told Aaron all the words of the LORD with which He had sent him, and all the signs that He had commanded him to do.
+Then Moses and Aaron went and assembled all the elders of the sons of Israel; and Aaron spoke all the words which the LORD had spoken to Moses.
+He then performed the signs in the sight of the people.

 "The phrase most often translated ‘hardening of the heart’ occurs nineteen times; ten times it is said that Pharaoh hardened his heart; and nine times the hardening of Pharaoh’s heart is ascribed to God.
 There thus seems to be two sides to this hardening.
 When the Divine command came to Pharaoh, ‘Set the slaves free,’ and his reply was, ‘I will not,’ each repetition of Pharaoh’s persistent obstinacy made it less likely that he would eventually listen to the word of God.